ludwigw/liturgical-calendar/REFACTORING_PLAN.md

 - Documentation is clear and discoverable for new contributors and users.
 - All tests pass after integration.

-#### 5.4 (Optional) CLI/Script Error Reporting
+#### 5.4 Optional CLI/Script Error Reporting ✅ **COMPLETED**
-**Goal:** Ensure that command-line scripts and user-facing entry points provide clear, actionable error messages and exit codes.

-**Tasks:**
-- Wrap main script entry points in try/except blocks that catch custom exceptions and print user-friendly messages.
-- Ensure non-zero exit codes on failure.
-- Optionally, add a `--verbose` or `--debug` flag to control logging output.

-**Deliverables:**
+**What was done:**
-- Updated CLI scripts (e.g., `create_liturgical_image.py`, `cache_artwork_images.py`)
+- All CLI scripts (`create_liturgical_image.py`, `cache_artwork_images.py`, `liturgical.py`) now support a `--verbose` flag.
+- When `--verbose` is provided, logging is set to DEBUG level and a message is printed to the user.
-- User-facing error messages and exit codes
+- All user-facing errors are caught and reported with clear messages; scripts exit with non-zero codes on error.

----

-**Documentation:**
-- For each sub-phase, add/update sections in `docs/architecture.md`:
-  - Configuration management (where/how to set config, override, environment variables)
-  - Error handling (exception hierarchy, where to catch/raise, user-facing errors)
-  - Logging (setup, usage patterns, log levels, where logs go)
+- Help messages updated to document the new flag and usage.
+- Documentation updated in both `docs/architecture.md` and `README.md`.

+**Result:**
+- CLI scripts are now more user-friendly and easier to troubleshoot, with consistent error handling and optional verbose output for diagnostics.

 ### Phase 6: Testing and Documentation (Week 6)